Consistency of a range of penalised cost approaches for detecting multiple changepoints: Introduction

-Detecting changepoints is a long-standing problem in statistics, dating at least as far back as \cite{page1955test}.
-In recent years, there has been an explosion of research into methods for detecting multiple changes in data, stimulated by the growing need to detect changes across many and diverse application areas.
-For example, changepoint detection methods have been applied in finance \citep{preup2015detection}, bioinformatics \citep{cribben2017estimating}, traffic network \citep{lung2012distributed} and climatology \citep{itoh2010change}.
-Different applications often require the ability to detect different types of change, or have different types of data structure.
+\lbl{sec:intro} Detecting changepoints is a long-standing problem in statistics, dating at least as far back as \cite{page1955test}.
+In recent years, there has been an explosion of research into methods for detecting multiple changes in data, stimulated by the growing need across many and diverse application areas.
+For example, changepoint detection methods have been applied in finance \citep{preup2015detection}, bioinformatics \citep{cribben2017estimating}, network traffic \citep{lung2012distributed} and climatology \citep{itoh2010change}.

 There are a number of generic ways to detect multiple changepoints, many of which are based on recursively or repeatedly applying a method that detects and locates single changepoint.
 These include binary segmentation \citep{vostrikova1981detecting} and its variants such as wild binary segmentation \citep{fryzlewicz2014wild} and circular binary segmentation \citep{olshen2004circular}; simultaneous multiscale changepoint estimation \citep{frick2014multiscale,li2016FDR}; scan statistics \citep{eichinger2018MOSUM}; and the narrowest-over-threshold approach \citep{baranowski2016narrow}.
 This paper considers a different class of popular changepoint algorithms, that aims to jointly detect multiple changepoints through minimising a penalised cost.
 This cost involves a measure of fit to the data together with a penalty that increases proportionally with the number of changepoints.
-These approaches are closely related to penalised likelihood methods and model choice approaches \citep{birge2001gaussian} for linear models that employ an $L_0$ penalty.
+These penalised cost ideas are closely related to penalised likelihood methods and model choice approaches \citep{birge2001gaussian} for linear models that employ an $L_0$ penalty.

-One disadvantage with penalised cost approaches is that finding the set of changepoints that minimise the cost can be computationally challenging in general.
-However for certain types of cost and certain types of change, fast algorithms have been developed.
-These include algorithms with an expected run time that can be linear in the amount of data \citep{killick2012optimal, maidstone2018optimal}; with algorithms that can detect multiple changes in mean with the presence of outliers \citep{fearnhead2019changepoint}, changes in slope \citep{fearnhead2018detecting}, and fit a spike plus exponential decay model \citep{jewell2019fast,jewell2018exact}.
-This paper aims to develop general statistical theory for these penalised cost approaches of detecting changes, and, in particular, how the penalty for each additional changepoint, should be chosen.